vinayrajan/serverconfig/README.md

 **#Port 22** to **Port 2200**
 and save the file.
 `sudo service ssh restart` to update the changes
+While you are in the sshd_config file change the line that says
+> #PermitRootLogin prohibit-password
+to
+> #PermitRootLogin no
+so that root login is prohibited

 #### New user called grader